rushikesh5555/Technocolab_MiniProject/README.md

 - **Data Display:** The chosen parameters are displayed in a table, showcasing feature-engineered data for user review.

 - **Prediction:**
-  - _Binary Classification:_ Uses regularized Logistic Regression Model to predict whether a startup will be "Open" or "Closed".
+  - _Binary Classification:_ Uses a regularized Logistic Regression Model to predict whether a startup will be "Open" or "Closed".
   - _Multiclass Classification:_ Utilizes XGBoost Classifier Model to predict whether a startup will fall into one of four categories: "Operating", "IPO", "Closed", or "Acquired".

 ### How to use